boozallen/jenkins-templating-engine/docs/concepts/pipeline-configuration/merging-configs.md

 This Pipeline Configuration chain is then sequentially merged, starting with the top-most configuration and ending with the most granular.

-The following guidelines explain how two pipeline configurations are merged together.
+The following guidelines explain how two Pipeline Configurations are merged together.

 ## The First Pipeline Configuration